4dnaanM/Minesweeper/README.md

 ## Known Issues and Future Improvements
 ### To-Do:
 - Ensure the first click is never on a mine.
-- Add a solver for the game.
 - Implement "No Guessing" mode.
 - Add a Game-Over Screen, Timer, Remaining Mines Counter, Re-start button, Hint button.
 - tarball package instead of source code distribution
 ### Known Issues:
-- Window sometimes refuses to close.
+- Window refuses to close.
 (End the terminal process using Ctrl+C)
 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.
 ## License